Food Processing and Nutrition

-Miguel Xavier is a Research Fellow at the INL working in the Department of Life Sciences within the Food Processing Unit.
+Miguel Xavier is a Research Fellow at the INL working in the Department of Life Sciences within the Food Processing and Nutrition research group.
 Miguel’s work focuses on the development of a new Gut-On-Chip platform to assess the bioavailability and safety of orally administered compounds.

-Miguel obtained his PhD at the University of Southampton, UK where he investigated label-free, microfluidic solutions to sort skeletal stem cells (SSCs) from the human bone marrow.
+Miguel obtained his PhD from the University of Southampton (UK) where he investigated label-free approaches based on microfluidics to sort skeletal stem cells (SSCs) from human bone marrow.
 He also worked in Southampton as a post-doctoral research fellow investigating i) the use of Nanoflares to isolate SSCs based on novel markers identified by single-cell RNA sequencing using DropSeq and ii) the optimisation of a novel 3D microfluidic Lung-On-Chip model.

 PAMAM Dendrimers: Blood-Brain Barrier Transport and Neuronal Uptake after Focal Brain Ischemia

 - Miguel Xavier, María C. de Andrés, Daniel Spencer, Richard O.C.
 Oreffo and Hywel Morgan

 Size and dielectric properties of skeletal stem cells change critically after enrichment and expansion from human bone marrow; consequences for microfluidic cell sorting